faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 DWARF|Debugging information is in `.o` files only |Debug DWARF with dSYM File|As before but also collates the debug information into a DSYM file |Release

-In the default setup, if we run our debug binary on our device, launching it from the app icon itself then if it were to crash we would not have any symbols in the crash report.
+In the default setup, if we run our debug binary on our device, launching it from the app icon itself then if it were to crash we would not have any symbols in the Crash Report.
 This confuses many people.

 The problem is that the UUID of the binary and the DSYM need to match.